 We went inside one of the pyramids in Giza.
 The passage was just big enough for my daughter to stand up.
 She went skipping merrily along and wondered why the rest of us were so slow as we hunched along.

 We were able to zip around Cairo because we went on a private tour.
-The tourist sites were heavily guarded both with tanks and men with big guns.
-Having said I felt safe, I would not do an extended jaunt through the countryside with the children.
+The tourist sites were heavily guarded both with tanks and men with big guns so we felt safe enough.